Universal Multilayer Network Exploration by Random Walk with Restart: Results

 \subsection{Numerical implementation: MultiXrank}

 \\

-Our RWR on universal multilayer networks method is implemented as a Python package called MultiXrank with an optimized implementation.
-Default parameters allow exploring homogeneously the multilayer network (supplementary section 1.B).
-The running time of the package depends on the number of edges of the multilayer network (see complexity analyses in supplementary section 2.A). \\ The package is available on GitHub \href{https://github.com/anthbapt/MultiXrank}{github/MultiXrank}, and can be installed with standard pip installation command: \href{https://pypi.org/project/MultiXrank}{pypi/MultiXrank}.
+Our RWR on universal multilayer networks is implemented as a Python package called MultiXrank (Supplementary Note 2).
+MultiXrank has an optimized implementation.
+Default parameters allow exploring homogeneously the multilayer network (Supplementary Note 1.B).
+The running time of the package depends on the number of edges of the multilayer network (complexity analyses in Supplementary Note 2.A). \\ The package is available on GitHub \href{https://github.com/anthbapt/MultiXrank}{github/MultiXrank}, and can be installed with standard pip installation command: \href{https://pypi.org/project/MultiXrank}{pypi/MultiXrank}.